shufflrr/userguide/src/shufflrr.md

 ### Branding

-Now that your content is uploaded and sorted into folders, set the corporate brand identity before going further.
+Now that your content is uploaded and sorted into folders, set the corporate brand identity - your fonts and colors.
 This can be done by an administrator in "Brand Central."

 Click the "Admin" icon and the "Brand Central" tab.
 The first three tabs are essentially empty when first opened.